sethforprivacy/silentpaymentsxyz/content/docs/explained.md

 When Alice goes to send funds to Bob, she takes three keys and creates a unique one-time address that only Bob controls the keys to.
 These three keys are the (1) public key of the output(s) Alice wants to send to Bob, (2) Bob’s public key in his reusable payment code, and (3) a shared secret (generated using the Silent Payment public key and the user's UTXO private key using [ECDH](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman)) that only Alice and Bob can know.
 These three keys combine into a unique one-time Taproot address that Bob can then validate and spend from, allowing Alice to generate practically infinite addresses without any communication with Bob.
 The resulting unique, one-time Taproot address makes the payment appear exactly like any other Taproot payment on-chain, thereby preventing an outside observer from even knowing Silent Payments were used at all, much less link payments to a specific Silent Payment address.

-When Bob wants to check for received funds, he takes (1) the private scanning key from his payment code and (2) the aggregated key across the inputs of every potential Silent Payments transaction on-chain and checks to see if the combination matches an output in a transaction.
-If it matches, that output is owned by his private key and he can spend it at will, and if it doesn’t match he simply ignores that transaction and continues scanning.
+When Bob wants to check for received funds, he looks on chain for a potential Silent Payments transaction, builds an aggregated key of all its inputs, and combines it with the private scanning key of his payment code.
+If the combination matches an output of that transaction, he can spend it.
+If not, he can ignore that transaction and move on to the next, until he has scanned the entire set of potential Silent Payment UTXOs.

 ![An example testnet Silent Payment transaction.
 Note that it looks like any other standard Taproot transaction](spexample.png)